India : Safety by CityIndia - safety as a country

 Even though tourists might not be the direct target of the terrorist, they may become affected since attacks usually occur in those places full of people, and most of them happen to be the visitors.
 Terrorists are very likely to try to attack India.

 Distracted tourists are always easy prey for scams.
 Taxi drivers often use fast meters and they should not be asked for any shopping recommendations, because they will suggest stores where they get a commission but you will have to pay at higher prices.
 The gem scam is also frequent, so you should not accept tea from anybody.

 WOMEN TRAVELERS RISK : HIGH

-Jaipur, as well as the whole India are very risky when female safety is in question.
-Actually, sexual assaults occur very frequently, no matter whether it is day or night.
-Avoid traveling alone, dark and empty streets and dress properly with long pants and a shirt that covers your shoulders.
+Jaipur, as well as the whole of India, is very risky when female safety is in question.
+Sexual assaults occur very frequently, no matter whether it is day or night.
+Avoid traveling alone, dark and empty streets and dress properly in long pants and a shirt that covers your shoulders.
 Women should not communicate too much with strangers.

 So...
 How Safe Is Jaipur Really?

 Due to its development, Jaipur has become the biggest city in the region of Rajasthan.